JEFFERIES INTERNATIONAL Ltd

 PRESS RELEASE

-The Placement will be made to certain institutional investors by way of an accelerated bookbuilding process.
+Gross proceeds of the Placement amount to €66 million.
+The settlement of the Placement will take place on 16 February 2021.

-Bookbuilding will commence immediately.
-BFF Lux reserves the right to change the terms or timing of the Placement at any time.
-BFF Lux will announce the outcome of the transaction upon its completion.
+After completion of the Placement and further to the exercise by the CEO of the Company of the call option with physical delivery provided under his "Lock up and Option Agreement", BFF Lux will complete its exit from BFF.

-Jefferies has been appointed by BFF Lux to act as Sole Global Coordinator in connection with the Placement (the "Sole Global Coordinator").
+Jefferies acted as Sole Global Coordinator in connection with the Placement (the "Sole Global Coordinator").

-Rothschild & Co and Linklaters are acting as financial and legal advisors of BFF Lux, respectively.
+Rothschild & Co and Linklaters acted as financial and legal advisors of BFF Lux, respectively.

 The Company will not receive any proceeds from the Placement.